Originally published: April 2023, updated April 2025

 Limiting sugar is an important way to protect your teen from getting tooth decay.

-Book regular appointments for your teen to see a dentist, dental hygienist, or other dental professional.
+Book regular appointments for your teen to see a dentist or dental hygienist.
 Ask them for advice on keeping teeth healthy.
+Teach your teen to brush their teeth for 2 minutes, at least twice a day with a pea-size amount of fluoride toothpaste.

 For more information, go to: